 Written by professionals it describes in-depth how to do it right.
 This “Do It Yourself” guide for inspecting used automobiles is a couple years old, but the important stuff remains the same today.

 This is comprehensive information a lot of vehicle sellers would rather you didn’t have.
-It’s written for the capable Diy’er, but good enough for even advanced mechanics to keep them on track.
+It’s written for the capable do-it-yourself minded individual, but good enough for even advanced mechanics to keep them on track.
 Bring it with you on your next used car search.

 Prepare for the Used Car Inspection